8 Key Remote Work Trends for 2022-2024

 VCs are starting to fund virtual event platforms, including those that focus on or have features for team building.

-Searches for “Hopin” over the last 5 years.
+Searches for “Hopin” have almost doubled (94%) over the last five years.

 Billion-dollar startups aren’t the only growing companies in the virtual team building space.